sveltekit-i18n/lib/examples/fallback-locale/README.md

 # Fallback locale
-This app demonstrates `config.fallbackLocale` parameter.
+This app shows how to use `config.fallbackLocale` parameter.